 If you don't have any of those items, here's a list to them on Amazon.
 You can also buy them instore from Halfords, but Amazon is a lot cheaper!

 The AA provides this great PDF guide to what to carry when driving in Europe.
 I've included a copy of the main page, but the numbers and other information can be found by visiting their site HERE.
 As always, remember these laws may change and this information may not be 100% up to date.

 IDP refers to International Driving Permit, which you might need again for Europe after BREXIT.
 For further information, check out the AA above or the RAC page dedicated to IDP rules HERE... although please bear in mind that these rules may change on a regular basis until BREXIT is finalised.

 Other recommended motorhome kit to carry on a European Road Trip:

 - Spare bulbs for all lights in the motorhome

 - Water and snacks- just in case you run into traffic or breakdown

 - Automatic Toll pass.
-We LOVE our Sanef tolling pass which allows us to breeze through the tolls in France, Spain & Portugal.
-It’s a little box which sticks to the windscreen and each time we go through a toll it adds itself to our bill, which is emailed to us at the end of the month, and payment is taken automatically if that’s what you prefer- we do!
-We’ve just applied for a similar system which covers Scandanavia- we’ll see if it works as well!
+We LOVE our Toll pass (It used to be called Sanef, but now it's Emovis which allows us to breeze through the tolls in France, Spain & Portugal.
+It's a little box which sticks to the windscreen and each time we go through a toll it adds itself to our bill, which is emailed to us at the end of the month, and payment is taken automatically if that's what you prefer- we do!
+We've just applied for a similar system which covers Scandinavia- we'll see if it works as well!